moai/moai-dev/host-templates/html/README.md

 You can then see the host by visiting `http://localhost:3000/index.html` this is an example of the host in an iframe, the fullscreen version of the host (which is used in the iframe) is located at `/moai.html`.

 Alternatively, you can download the [Mongoose server](http://cesanta.com/mongoose.shtml).
 Simply place the executable into your `www` directory and execute it.
+Note that Mongoose doesn't seem to like it if `joaijs.js` is symbolically linked.

 To refresh your code while developing you do not need to restart the server.
 Just rerun `buildrom.sh` and refresh your browser.